 Tips For Packing A Healthy Lunchbox

-Chefs prep their meals to prepare for busy restaurant services, and any busy parent will find greater lunchbox success when they put in place the ingredients of their kids’ favorite midday meals ahead of time.
+Chefs prep their meals to prepare for busy restaurant services, and any busy parent will find greater lunchbox success when they put in place the fresh ingredients of their kids’ favorite midday meals ahead of time.
 Before the alarm rings on Monday morning, pack single serving portions of snack foods to grab and go during the week.
 Baked goods like muffins or cookies can be made ahead and packed in the freezer in plastic bags.
 When healthy options are at the ready, it’s easier to avoid preservative, fat and sodium laden convenience foods.